These DIY bone candlesticks are perfect for Halloween decorating and can be made in 30 minutes!

 Whether you just decorate with a few jack-o-lanterns or go full out haunted house, it’s always fun to add something new to the mix.

-This DIY bone candlestick trio is the perfect subtly spooky decor for a mantel, vignette, or your next Halloween party.
+These DIY bone candlesticks are the perfect subtly spooky decor for a mantel, vignette, or your next Halloween party.

 And the best part?